Parallel Split Learning with Global Sampling

 \subsection{Parallel Split Learning with Global Sampling}

-In GPSL, we replace the notion of fixed per‐client batch sizes with a single \emph{global batch size} \(B\).
+In GPSL, we replace the notion of fixed per‐client batch sizes $B_k$ with per-client schedules $\{B_k^{(t)}\}_{t \in \mathcal{T}}$ that sum across clients to a fixed \emph{global batch size} \(B\) in each step $t$.
 The server first gathers each client’s dataset size \(D_k\).
-This information can trivially be obtained from the server through counting the number of samples that arrive from each client and is not sensitive.
+This information could trivially be obtained from the server through counting the number of samples that arrive from each client and is not sensitive.
 Before training the server must choose how many samples \(B_k^{(t)}\) each client \(k\) will contribute to each training step \(t \in \mathcal{T}\), subject to

-Rather than uniformly fixing these \(B_k^{(t)}\), we draw the local batch sizes using a global sampling procedure over the pooled data.
-We first set each client’s remaining dataset size \mbox{\(D_k^{(0)}=D_k\)}.
-Then, for each $t \in \mathcal{T}$: